What is a bioactive substrate, and what does it mean for bearded dragons?

 You want them to survive as well as your bearded dragon does to keep the terrarium “self-cleaning.”

-Do not add any insects which may harm your bearded dragon, either through biting or from your pet eating them.
+Please do not add any insects which may harm your bearded dragon, either through biting or from your pet eating them.

-Elder bugs and glowworms are especially toxic.
+Elder bugs and glowworms are incredibly toxic.

 Pro Tip: A predatory insect like a wolf spider in the terrarium may help cut down on pest insects.